1998 Winter Olympics: Economic aspects

 The costs of construction and of the land of the Olympic venues totaled ¥106.6 billion, approximately 914 million US dollars.
 Of this, the Japanese national government spent ¥51.1 billion, the Nagano prefectural government spent ¥29.6 billion, and the cities and towns of Nagano, ¥23.4 billion; Hakuba, ¥1 billion; and Nozawa Onsen, ¥1.1 billion; shared the remaining ¥25.5 billion.
-The most expensive venue was impressive M-Wave, the indoor rink which hosted the long-track speed skating events.
+The most expensive venue was the impressive M-Wave, the indoor rink which hosted the long-track speed skating events.
 It cost near ¥34.8 billion.
 The two ice hockey venues, Big Hat and Aqua Wing Arena cost ¥19.1 and ¥9.1 billion respectively.
 The White Ring (arena), which hosted figure skating and short-track speed skating cost ¥14.2 billion, the Spiral, which hosted bobsleigh, luge, and skeleton, cost ¥10.1 billion.
 Another ¥8.6 billion was spent on the Hakuba Ski Jumping Stadium, ¥7 billion for Snow Harp – the cross-country skiing venue, and ¥3 billion for the biathlon venue at Nozawa Onsen Snow Resort.